splattael/hotch/README.md

   end
 end

-# For more stable results
+# For more stable results the GC is disabled by default during runs.
-GC.disable

 Hotch.memory do
   1000.times do
     Types::Success.new(